adudu21isme/rbxrulebreakers/README.md

 # Roblox Exploiters and Terms Of Service Violators List
 **This is a list of confirmed roblox exploiters and TOS breakers (only serious TOS violations are counted).**

-If you want a TOS-Breaker or Exploiter to be added onto the list, [create a issue](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=report&projects=&template=user-report.md&title=%5BUSER+REPORT%5D)
+If you want a Serious TOS-Breaker or Exploiter to be added onto the list, [create a issue.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=report&projects=&template=user-report.md&title=%5BUSER+REPORT%5D)

-**Users are manually added**
+**Users are manually added.**

 Made to also work with https://github.com/adudu21isme/banwavedeveloperconsolescript